senderis/acme/README.md

 ## Coding style

-- Do not use PHPDoc style comments; I prefer to use meaningful names.
-In some places, you may find PHPDoc style comments— the reason is to pass the highest level with PHPStan, you have to use these comments like this:
+- I generally avoid using PHPDoc-style comments at all blocks, as they tend to reduce code readability; instead, I prefer meaningful names.
+However, in some cases, you may find PHPDoc comments—this is necessary to satisfy the highest PHPStan level, for example:
    /**
     * @var array<Product> $products
     **/
 - I use `final` classes and read-only properties whenever possible.
-If you need to extend a class in the future, it is easy to remove the `final` keyword, and all extension happens in a controlled manner within the team.
-Read-only properties are also helpful to avoid bugs and unexpected state changes.
+If a class needs to be extended in the future, it is easy to remove the `final` keyword, ensuring that all extensions are managed in a controlled way within the team.
+Read-only properties help prevent bugs and unexpected state changes.
+- I used `declare(strict_types=1);` at the top of each PHP file to enforce strict type checking by the PHP runtime.
+- I prefer test-driven development whenever possible.
+However, some companies do not support it, believing that a dedicated QA team is sufficient and that developers should not spend time writing their own tests.
+In such cases, I write tests only for the more complex parts of the code when necessary to ensure correct results.

 ## GitHub or GitLab handling

 As mentioned above, automated code quality checks are used in the pre-commit hook.

 I always check out a task-specific branch from `master`, and sometimes even more branches if the task is difficult.
 This guarantees I will always have a stable, verified restore point.
 I like to commit frequently to these branches.
 When I need to merge to the main branch, I use the `--squash` parameter to eliminate many commits on the main branch and merge them into a single commit.
 This improves the readability of the main branch.

+##